ikuo/garapon4s/README.md

 # Garapon4S
-A client library of GaraponTV API for scala. (work in progress)
+A client library of GaraponTV API for scala.

 # Usage example
 See `main()` method in `Garapon4S.scala`